Biology

 Research Interest:

-My research utilizes the eastern oyster Crassostrea virginica to gain a better understanding of invertebrate immunity.
-One of the main immune effectors in bivalves are hemocytes.
-Hemocytes are diverse cells that are able to perform various functions including immune functions such as phagocytosis, production of reactive oxygen species, apoptosis etc. In particular, I am interested in the biology of hemocytes and how the dynamics of environmental factors including exposure to chemical contaminants may impact oyster immunity and disease dynamics.
-In addition, I am interested in oyster restoration efforts and the impacts of oyster reefs on biodiversity, as well as dynamics that may impact oyster reef restoration success.
+The eastern oyster Crassostrea virginica is an invertebrate and therefore relies on innate immunity.
+Hemocytes are the main immune effectors in bivalves.
+Hemocytes are diverse cells that are able to perform various functions including immune functions such as phagocytosis, production of reactive oxygen species, apoptosis etc. In particular, I am interested in the biology of hemocytes and how the dynamics of environmental factors including exposure to contaminants may impact oyster immunity and disease dynamics.

 Courses Taught